-- A) I have read, understood and hereby accept the Terms of Reference describing the duties and responsibilities of [indicate title of assignment] under the [state project title]; - B) I have also read, understood and hereby accept UNDP's General Conditions of Contract for the Services of the Individual Contractors; - C) I hereby propose my services and I confirm my interest in performing the assignment through the submission of my CV which I have duly signed and attached hereto as Annex 1; - D) In compliance with the requirements of the Terms of Reference, I hereby confirm that I am available for the entire duration of the assignment, and I shall perform the services in the manner described in my proposed approach/methodology which I have attached hereto as Annex 3 [delete this item if the TOR does not require submission of this document]; - E) I hereby propose to complete the services based on the following payment rate: [please check the box corresponding to the preferred option]:

-An all-inclusive daily fee of [state amount in words and in numbers indicating currency]

-A total lump sum of [state amount in words and in numbers, indicating exact currency], payable in the manner described in the Terms of Reference.

-- F) For your evaluation, the breakdown of the abovementioned all-inclusive amount is attached hereto as Annex 2; - G) I recognize that the payment of the abovementioned amounts due to me shall be based on my delivery of outputs within the timeframe specified in the TOR, which shall be subject to UNDP's review, acceptance and payment certification procedures; - H) This offer shall remain valid for a total period of days [minimum of 90 days] after the submission deadline;
+Date Un zli Alavi ited Nations Development Programme 8, Shahrzad Blvd., Darrous, Tehran, 1948773911, Iran Dea ar Sir/Madam: I he ereby declare that: A) I have read, understood and hereby accept the Terms of Reference describing the duties and responsibilities of [indicate title of assignment] under the [state project title]; B) I have also read, understood and hereby accept UNDP's General Conditions of Contract for the Services of the Individual Contractors; C) I hereby propose my services and I confirm my interest in performing the assignment through the submission of my CV which I have duly signed and attached hereto as Annex 1; D) In compliance with the requirements of the Terms of Reference, I hereby confirm that I am available for the entire duration of the assignment, and I shall perform the services in the manner described in my proposed approach/methodology which I have attached hereto as Annex 3 [delete this item if the TOR does not require submission of this document]; E) I hereby propose to complete the services based on the following payment rate: [please check the box corresponding to the preferred option]: An all-inclusive daily fee of [state amount in words and in numbers indicating currency] A total lump sum of [state amount in words and in numbers, indicating exact currency], payable in the manner described in the Terms of Reference.
+F) For your evaluation, the breakdown of the abovementioned all-inclusive amount is attached hereto as Annex 2; G) I recognize that the payment of the abovementioned amounts due to me shall be based on my delivery of outputs within the timeframe specified in the TOR, which shall be subject to UNDP's review, acceptance and payment certification procedures; H) This offer shall remain valid for a total period of days [minimum of 90 days] after the submission deadline;

-- I) I confirm that I have no first degree relative (mother, father, son, daughter, spouse/partner, brother or sister) currently employed with any UN agency or office [disclose the name of the relative, the UN office employing the relative, and the relationship if, any such relationship exists]; - J) If I am selected for this assignment, I shall [please check the appropriate box]:

-Sign an Individual Contract with UNDP;

-Request my employer [state name of company/organization/institution] to sign with UNDP a Reimbursable Loan Agreement (RLA), for and on my behalf.
-The contact person and details of my employer for this purpose are as follows:

-K) I hereby confirm that [check all that applies]:

-At the time of this submission, I have no active Individual Contract or any form of engagement with any Business Unit of UNDP;

-I am currently engaged with UNDP and/or other entities for the following work:

-Assignment Contract Type UNDP Business Unit / Name of Institution/Company Contract Duration Contract Amount

-I am also anticipating conclusion of the following work from UNDP and/or other entities for which I have submitted a proposal:

-Assig nment Contract Type UNDP Business Unit / Name of Institution/Company Contract Duration Contract Amount

-- L) I fully understand and recognize that UNDP is not bound to accept this proposal, and I also understand and accept that I shall bear all costs associated with its preparation and submission and that UNDP will in no case be responsible or liable for those costs, regardless of the conduct or outcome of the selection process. - M) If you are a former staff member of the United Nations recently separated, please add this section to your letter: I hereby confirm that I have complied with the minimum break in service required before I can be eligible for an Individual Contract. - N) I also fully understand that, if I am engaged as an Individual Contractor, I have no expectations nor entitlements whatsoever to be re-instated or re-employed as a staff member. - O) Are any of your relatives employed by UNDP, any other UN organization or any other public international organization?
+I) I confirm that I have no first degree relative (mother, father, son, daughter, spouse/partner, brother yed with any UN agency or offic relative, and the relationship if, o = J) If I am If I am selected for this assignment, I shall [please check the appropriate box]: Sign an Individual Contract with UNDP; a Reimbursable oyer [state name of company/org Loan Agreement (RLA), for and ployer for this purpose are as foll l on my behalf.
+The K) I hereb oy confirm that [ch eck all that applies]: engagement with this submission, I have no acti- any Business Unit of UNDP; gaged with UNDP and/or other e · Assignme nt Contract Type UNDP Business Unit / Name of Institution/Company Contract Duration Contract Amount ating conclusion of the following submitted a proposal: g work from UNDP a and/or other entities Assignme nt Contract Type UNDP Business Unit / Name of Institution/Company Contract Duration Contract Amount unders that U tand and accept tha ecognize that UNDP is not bount I shall bear all costs associated use be responsible or liable for the process. with its preparation and submission and to you r letter: I hereby c member of the United Nations reconfirm that I have complied with or an Individual Contract. at, if I am engaged as an Individu to be re-instated or re-employed a no expectations nor O) Are any of your relatives employed by UNDP, any other UN organization or any other public international organization?
 YES NO If the wer is "yes", give the following information: